 When you are finished entering the information about the new Industry, click Complete Customization in the bottom right of your screen.
 You will be prompted to give your new Customized Region a name.
 Remember to make it something you will remember.

-If we had not created Sector 103 in Mecklenburg County, NC, our results would show zero impacts across the table because the sector didn’t exist before and therefore had no effect on the local economy.
-When you view your results after adding the sector, you will see that, in our example, we have a Direct Impact of 100 jobs in Sector 103 - Mayonnaise, dressing, and sauce manufacturing, just as we entered.
+If we had not created Industry 103 in Mecklenburg County, NC, our results would show zero impacts across the table because the Industry didn’t exist before and therefore had no effect on the local economy.
+When you view your results after adding the Industry, you will see that, in our example, we have a Direct Impact of 100 jobs in Industry 103 - Mayonnaise, dressing, and sauce manufacturing, just as we entered.
 We also see the associated Indirect and Induced effects of our input as well as the effects on Labor Income, Value Added, and Output.

 How is it that a southern metropolitan city doesn’t have one company making barbecue sauce?
 Now we can fix this problem and see what the ripple effects of adding a much needed business to the economy would look like.